The Diet Chef

 How to Cook Sautéed Brussel Sprouts

-As I mentioned, you just have to sautée the brussel sprouts, and then add the rest of the ingredients to the skillet.
+As I mentioned, you just have to sautée the brussels sprouts, and then add the rest of the ingredients to the skillet.
 Then, everything just gets cooked briefly together.
 That's really all there is to it.

 With that said, let's not waste any more time and jump right into the steps for this sautéed brussel sprouts recipe.